I know what you're thinking, how could anyone visit Yosemite National Park in just 2 DAYS?

 A free shuttle bus, that leaves every 15 mins from the Mariposa Grove Welcome Plaza, took me to the start of the trailheads.
 I walked the Grizzly Giant Loop (3.2kms), which did not take long at all – 1hr max.
 This trail passed notable trees such the Bachelor and Three Graces, the 3,000-year-old Grizzly Giant, and the California Tunnel Tree.

-After resting for thirty minutes at the top I decided to proceed onto Nevada Falls.
+After resting for 30mins at the top of the falls I decided to proceed onto Nevada Falls.
 I made it halfway until I realised I probably wouldn't make it back before dark.
-It was about 3:30pm now and was getting skeptical, never having done this hike before.
-I didn’t want to risk it so I headed back down the Nevada Falls trail and diverged onto the Clark Point route - this would take me back down to Curry Village but went along the John Muir Trail not via the Vernal Falls route (I ascended).
+It was about 3:30pm now and I was getting paranoid, never having done this hike before.
+I didn’t want to risk it so I headed back down the Nevada Falls trail and diverged onto the Clark Point route - this would take me back down to Curry Village but would travel along the John Muir Trail not via the Vernal Falls route (which I ascended).
 I much preferred this as it was less crowded and also stopped at Clark Point for a view of both falls.
-This was a worthwhile hike but I’d recommend starting early in the morning if planning on doing the full Mist Trail & John Muir Circuit Trail.
+This was a worthwhile hike but I’d recommend starting earlier in the morning if planning on doing the full Mist Trail & John Muir Circuit Trail.

 On the way out of the park I stopped on the side of the road to gaze up at El Capitan.
 You can really see just how insignificant we all are compared to this mighty granite wall.
 Bring binoculars and you might just catch a glimpse of the small ant-sized rock climbers setting up camp on the cliff face.